 Money magazine’s college ranking considers quality, affordability and outcomes.
 Among 711 colleges and universities, Money ranks TCNJ 24th in the nation and 14th among all public colleges and universities.
 It is the top public institution in New Jersey.

 TCNJ ranks #74 overall and #23 among public institutions on Forbes’ list of America’s Best Value Colleges.

-Princeton Review asked 143,000 students at 381 colleges and universities across the country what they thought of their school on a range of topics.
-In addition to being named a “Best College,” TCNJ placed on a number of its lists:
+Princeton Review asked 137,000 students at 382 colleges and universities across the country what they thought of their school on a range of topics.

 The magazine’s unique rankings are based on three key criteria: social mobility (recruiting and graduating low-income students), research (producing cutting-edge scholarship and PhDs), and service (encouraging students to give something back to their country).